ninewise/dissertation/on-the-side/applications.md

 done
 ```

 This scripts outputs a single file per sample.
-These files can then be
+These files can then
-processed with the visualize script.
+be processed with the visualize script into a frequency table.
+This
+CSV table contains a row per predicted taxon, and columns with the
+taxon identifier, name and for each of the files, the number of reads
+attributed to this taxon in the corresponding sample.

 ```shell
 $ umgap-visualize -t results/*